Harold-Glitch/bitreverse/README.md

 Bitcoin, Altcoins and Ethereum address collision mining software.
 Multi GPUs, full CUDA optimised.

 The unique feature about this software is that each generated private key is tested against millions of Bitcoin, Altcoin or Ethereum addresses.
-Performances are 44'000'000* keys against 17'000'000* addresses (compressed/uncompressed and Ethereum) making 748'000'000'000'000 matching per second with a small GTX 1060 3GB.
+Performances are 48'000'000* keys against 18'000'000* addresses (compressed/uncompressed and Ethereum) making 864'000'000'000'000 matching per second with a small GTX 1060 3GB.
 Mining Rigs are Welcome!

-*48'000'000 againt 18'000'000 actually

 ## Build dependencies